ssfsx17/fight-rpg/11-Game-Master-Advice.md

 | ---     | ---     |
 | 2       | Learn a new Special Technique, and bind it to an Ideal
 | 3       | Learn a new Magic Technique, and bind it to an Ideal
-| 4       | Gain a new Equipment/Resource slot, and bind it to an Ideal
+| 4       | Increase Equipment/Resource capacity by 1, and bind it to an Ideal
 | 5       | Learn a new Super Technique, and bind it to an Ideal
 | 8       | Gain a Skill Point, and bind it to an Ideal